Temiraph/aws-cloud-it-audit-project/audit-report/AWS-Cloud-IT-Audit-Report.md

 ### Finding 1 — Excessive Privileged Access

 #### Observation
-An IAM user named `audit-user` was assigned the `AdministratorAccess` policy, providing unrestricted administrative privileges within the AWS environment.
+An IAM user was configured with elevated administrative permissions through the use of an AdministratorAccess permissions boundary.

 #### Risk
 Excessive privileges increase the risk of unauthorized system changes, privilege abuse, and potential compromise of sensitive cloud resources.